Ecological footprint

 What on earth is the ecological footprint?

-Your EF is a way to measure how much land and resources you and your lifestyle require to sustain yourself.
+Your EF is a way to measure the land and resources required to sustain you.

 Think of it this way: everything you use, consume, or do has an impact on the environment.
-From the food you eat to the clothes you wear, and even the energy you use at home.
-The EF calculates the amount of land and resources to your activities and to absorb the waste you produce.
+The food you eat, the clothes you wear, your transport and energy use and the wastes you produce.
+The EF calculates the amount of land and resources , the ecosystem services, that make this possible.

-People with smaller footprints are said to be living more sustainably, using renewable energy sources, reducing waste and consuming less.
+People with smaller footprints are said to be living more sustainably, using renewable energy, reducing waste and consuming less.

 To do: EF introduction [EF Key points download]

-2. Label diagram that explains the components of the EF model.
+2. Label diagram that explains the ecological components of the EF calculation.

-3. List the ways people reduce their EF
+3. List the ways people can reduce their EF

 4. Measure your own footprint at the Footprint calculator (Screenshot the results for later use)

-5. Explain the Ef to me like I am 15.
+5. Explain the EF to me like I am an examiner who is unsure about giving you a good mark.

-6. Describe the relationship between a country's population and its EF
+6. Describe the relationship between a country's population, its biocapacity and its EF using the examples of an ecological debtor and reserve country.

 1. Biocapacity